vinvapp/vinvapp/README.md

 ### Hi there, I'm Vincent - here: [vinvapp][website]

-## I'm a Student, Friend, Partner, Tech-enthusiast, Wanna-be-entrepreneur
+## I'm a Student, Friend, Tech-enthusiast, Wanna-Be-Entrepreneur

 - Interested in all tech and keen to learn
 - Looking forward to collaborate!